Oksana Mukha: OKSANA MUKHA brand

-The Oksana Mukha brand was the first in Ukraine to introduce elements of "haute couture" into its bridal and occasional wear.
+The OKSANA MUKHA brand was the first in Ukraine to introduce elements of "haute couture" into its bridal and occasional wear.
+The brand's current positioning emphasizes an individual couture approach to each design and draws on the traditions of Alta Moda.
+It identifies intricate design, work with lace and decorative elements, and attention to fit as characteristic elements of its bridal and eveningwear.
 In 2000, her company opened a brand salon in Lviv, with an area of 400 square meters, making it the largest in the region.
 In 2004, the company expanded into the German market and continued growing internationally.
 In 2008, the first monobrand boutique "Oksana Mukha Paris" was opened in France.

 In October 2009, she presented a collection of wedding models at a specialized exhibition in the Louvre in Paris, as part of the 115th anniversary celebration of Swarovski.
-Among 150 international companies producing bridal and occasional wear, Swarovski selected Oksana Mukha to participate in the final show.
+Among 150 international companies producing bridal and occasional wear, Swarovski selected OKSANA MUKHA to participate in the final show.
 Five dresses from the collection were featured on the catwalk, including the "Crystal Swan" dress with unique crystal embroidery, which was exhibited alongside five models from different world brands in the Swarovski showroom at the Louvre.

-Since the beginning of 2012, the Oksana Mukha brand has showcased its collections at international specialized exhibitions.
+Since the beginning of 2012, the OKSANA MUKHA brand has showcased its collections at international specialized exhibitions.
 Oksana Mukha's son, Vsevolod Yalovy, became the company's executive director.
 Oksana Mukha's daughter, Kateryna Yalova, serves as the company's creative director and, together with her mother, creates collections of bridal and occasional wear.

-As of 2020, Oksana Mukha offices were open in Paris, Prague, Toronto, Melbourne, Dortmund, Padua, Kaunas, Riga, Tallinn, Warsaw, Tashkent, Almaty, Miami, New York, Bucharest, Tokyo, Sydney, Dubai, Venezuela, South Africa, and more.
-Today, the Oksana Mukha brand is present in 70 countries and continues to expand its global reach.
-Oleksandra Klepacka, the representative of Poland at the "Miss Universe 2022" contest, chose a dress from Oksana Mukha for the gala evening prior to the contest's opening.
+As of 2020, OKSANA MUKHA offices were open in Paris, Prague, Toronto, Melbourne, Dortmund, Padua, Kaunas, Riga, Tallinn, Warsaw, Tashkent, Almaty, Miami, New York, Bucharest, Tokyo, Sydney, Dubai, Venezuela, South Africa, and more.
+Today, the OKSANA MUKHA brand is represented in more than 70 countries.
+Oleksandra Klepacka, the representative of Poland at the "Miss Universe 2022" contest, chose a dress from OKSANA MUKHA for the gala evening prior to the contest's opening.
+Actress Merle Dandridge wore a dress by the brand at the Hollywood premiere of the second season of The Last of Us, while media personality Rachel Uchitel selected an OKSANA MUKHA dress for her wedding.

 In October 2023, Oksana Mukha presented her "Attraverso dei tempi" collection at the Mélange de Blanc exhibition in New York, featuring a range of wedding and evening dresses.
-In August 2024, the Ukrainian brand Oksana Mukha launched its Pearl wedding dress collection, inspired by the Rothschild family villa on the French Riviera.
+In August 2024, the Ukrainian brand OKSANA MUKHA launched its Pearl wedding dress collection, inspired by the Rothschild family villa on the French Riviera.
 The collection was first showcased at the Barcelona Bridal Fashion Week, with a subsequent presentation in September 2024 at the National Bridal Market in Chicago.